 This morning I finished reading “Being Mortal: Aging, Illness, Medicine and What Matters in the End” by Dr. Atul Gawande, a practicing surgeon.
-As I turned the last page and put the book down, I felt like I had encountered the light and wisdom of Christ.
+As I turned the last page and put the book down, I felt like I had encountered similar light and wisdom.
 There it all was, beautifully written, laid out in plain language, the answer to so many of the problems that vex us.
 Gawande’s practical advice was not how catch more fish, but rather:

 - How to reform health insurance and, in the process, save trillions of dollars in Medicare costs;